Skip to main content

 The cartridge can index various product, price, inventory and categories data from Salesforce B2C Commerce environments.

-The cartridge can generate two types of records, depending on your record model preference:
+The cartridge can generate three types of , depending on your record model preference:

-• Variation Product records: create one record per product variant (default).
+• Variation product records: create one record per product variant (default), with all properties at the root level of the Algolia record.

-• Base Product records: create one record per base product, containing all the variants in a variants attribute.
+• Base product records: create one record per base product, containing all the variants in a variants array.
+Simple products will also have a variants array for consistency.

 For more information about which model best suits your needs, see Ecommerce records.